muratk3n/thirdwave/en/README.md

 slavery and subsistence agriculture".

 Conflating slavery, tribes, and subsistence agro..
 Wrong.
-Tribes can occur pre (agro).
-Slavery can only happen during, and not while hunter-gathering.
+Tribes can occur pre agro.
+Slavery can only happen during agro, not previously.

 ---